kanaria69/Mainecoco/README.md

-## I've got a joke about vegetables for you... but it's a bit corny.
+## What's the difference between a hippo and a zippo?
+One is really heavy, the other is a little lighter.